-Plexiglass/hesalite/acrylic—plastic watch crystals.
-They're less marketable than the more common sapphire, and on dive watches, more expensive to manufacture.
-So why use it on all our models?
+Plexiglass/hesalite/acrylic—plastic for watch crystals.
+Less marketable than sapphire, and on dive watches, more expensive to manufacture.
+So why even use it?

 From left to right:

 Omega Speedmaster Moonwatch (c.1967-present): As indicated by the name, the first watch on the moon.

 Rolex Submariner ref.
 6538 (c.
 1955-1959): made famous by Sean Connery, as James Bond, in Dr. No, Goldfinger, From Russia with Love, and Thunderball.

 Tudor Submariner ref.
 9041/0 (c.
 1975-1983): used by French Navy ("Marine Nationale") divers/combat swimmers.